 While Angi only caters to home service providers, Thumbtack helps its 10 million users find all kinds of work online.
 Founded in 2008, Thumbtack has built up a large network of service providers.
 Users can search for caterers, DJs, painters, makeup artists, attorneys, and more.

 However, because there is such a large variety of service providers on the platform, it can be tough to stand out from the crowd.
 Business owners need to have a well-crafted mission statement and profile to entice a potential customer to click.

 Thumbtack caters to service professionals from every field.
 The website boasts more than 900 unique services in 13 distinct industries, while Angi only offers 720 services and is best for home service professionals.

-While this may seem like more of a benefit for homeowners, it’s actually very valuable to home service providers.
+While this may seem like more of a benefit for homeowners, it’s very valuable to home service providers.
 More variety means that users will get longevity out of using the site.
-Since there are so many services available, customers that may have used the site for one service are more likely to return to search for more.
+Since there are so many services available, customers who may have used the site for one service are more likely to return to search for more.